Dallas, TX Will Preparation Attorney

 A Last Will and Testament is one of the most basic estate planning documents.
 If your estate is relatively small, a Will may be the only document you need to direct the distribution of your property.
 If your estate is larger and you have one or more Trusts as part of your estate plan, you will need a pour-over Will to transfer assets not yet in a Trust at the time of death into the Trust.
-Chris is Board Certified in Estate Planning & Probate Law by the Texas Board of Legal Specialization (a certification that only 1% of attorneys in Texas have), Chris Parvin is a respected and well-known Will preparation attorney in Dallas, TX with years of experience and many happy clients.
+Chris is Board Certified in Estate Planning & Probate Law by the Texas Board of Legal Specialization (a certification that only 1% of attorneys in Texas have).
+Chris Parvin is a respected and well-known Will preparation attorney in Dallas, TX with years of experience and many happy clients.
 As a Will preparation lawyer, his goal is to protect individuals, families, and their assets.
 Contact Chris Parvin to discuss if a Will is a right document to protect your assets in your scenario and what is the best way to do so.

 Transfer Assets and Provide Instructions

 There are a number of other reasons why a Will should be one of the documents we include in your estate plan:

 - A Will is a simpler, more direct and less expensive way to leave assets to specific heirs.
 A Will preparation attorney will be able to tell you all the insights and benefits that come with writing a Will and which type of documents are best for your situation.

 - You can include instructions for your funeral and burial in your Will.

 Provide Flexibility to Any Heir

 An inheritance can change a life.
 It can also have unintended consequences.
 A knowledgeable Will preparation attorney can help you anticipate the consequences of your gift.
 Your Will can include a provision that allows executors or beneficiaries to make decisions that will be in their best interest at the time.

 - A tax-planned Will provides flexibility to the executor of the estate to make tax elections and other decision that will save taxes for the estate or for beneficiaries.